 The recommended plan includes the construction of an engineered beach profile with a footprint of approximately 41 acres.
 Approximately 40 acres of the 41-acre beach nourishment placement area are located on land currently owned by the town of Sandwich.
-The project proposes use of a Temporary Beach Storm Damage Reduction Easement (TBSDRE), a non-standard estate.
-The TBSDREs will be provided by the Town to facilitate construction of the project.
-The easements will be temporary as opposed to permanent due to the one-time placement nature of the project that will not include long term renourishment activities.
+Construction easements within this section of the project area must be provided by the Town to facilitate initial construction and any potential future maintenance and/or repair work.
 A small portion of the project footprint will extend onto seven privately owned parcels.
-TBSDREs will also be required from those property owners to construct and maintain the proposed project.
-Due to the mitigative nature of the Section 111 authority, no requirement for O&M, and the incidental nature of material being placed on those properties, the TBSDREs for those properties will not require public access for all uses, as would be required for a traditional Coastal Storm Risk Mitigation project per USACE Planning guidance (ER 1105-2-100).
-Acquiring only temporary easements complies with the WRDA 18, Section 1115 directive to consider the minimum interest in real estate necessary to support the project for which the interest is acquired.
+Construction easements will also be required from those property owners to construct and maintain the proposed project.
+Non-standard easements must be provided by those property owners.
+Due to the mitigative nature of the Section 111 authority, as well as the incidental nature of material being placed on those properties, easements for those properties would not require public access for all uses, as would be required for a traditional Coastal Storm Risk Mitigation project per USACE Planning guidance (ER 1160-2-100).

-The project will be 100% federally funded per Section 111 policy requirements.
+The project will be 100% federally funded 100%, per Section 111 policy requirements.
 As such, the District will be responsible for obtaining and certifying acquisition of all Lands, Easements, and Rights of Way (LERs) required for the construction, operation, and maintenance of the project.
-The non-Federal sponsor will not be responsible for obtaining and certifying LERs acquisition but has indicated a willingness to informally assist the District in its efforts to acquire LERs associated with this project.
+The non-federal sponsor will not be responsible for obtaining and certifying LERs acquisition but has indicated a willingness to informally assist the District in its efforts to acquire LERs associated with this project.